 In addition to four courses in a primary field, all majors must also take at least two courses in each of two secondary fields.
 The History major must complete a research seminar (History 395) normally in the primary field, the History Colloquium (History 298) and Advanced Historical Writing (History 398) in the winter term of the senior year.
-Students prepare for the senior integrative exercise by submitting an acceptable proposal (History 397), normally in fall term of the senior year and writing a thesis (History 400), normally in the winter term of the senior year.
+Students prepare for the senior integrative exercise by submitting an acceptable proposal, normally in fall term of the senior year and writing a thesis (History 400), normally in the winter term of the senior year.
 See History Comps Web page.

 It is recommended that students planning to major in history take a History 100 seminar and one or two other courses during their first year.
 History majors who are interested in study and research in a major library should consider the Newberry Library Seminar program.
-Other interesting off-campus programs and graduate studies programs and information can be found in the history department lobby and at the following sites: History Department Resources page or Off-Campus Studies Office.
+Two new off-campus studies in History are offered in 2012-2013, Winter Break in Dubai: Voice and Visability in Afro-Arab Women's History and spring term in Rome: History, Religion and Urban Change.
+Two more off-campus studies programs in history will be offered in 2013-2014, at the Grand Canyon and in China and Korea.
+Other additional off-campus programs and graduate studies programs and information can be found in the history department lobby and at the following sites: History Department Resources page and the Off-Campus Studies office.